 The School of Education & Human Development Faculty Research Support Center was designed to respond to the research and funding needs of faculty.
 The Center brings coherence, support and continuity to research efforts by creating a space and a place for research development and services.
+The Faculty

-The Faculty Research Support Center's mission is to assist in establishing a strong research record for each SEHD faculty member in a disciplined, sustained, and focused approach to inquiry that has the potential to impact knowledge in the field and practice in the educational community.
+Research Support Center's mission is to assist in establishing a strong research record for each SEHD faculty member in a disciplined, sustained, and focused approach to inquiry that has the potential to impact knowledge in the field and practice in the educational community.
 The center accomplishes this by (1) providing a space in which research activities are highlighted, supported, and nurtured and (2) being responsive to faculty research interests.

 The Faculty Research Support Center staff members consult with faculty to help support research including but not limited to: proof and edit manuscripts, conduct literature reviews, set up surveys in Qualtrics, perform searches for funding, complete limited transcription requests, and carry out data analyses.
-If you have needs associated with your research that are not listed here, please contact Dr.
+If you have needs associated with your research that are not listed here, please contact Dorothy Garrison-Wade, Associate Dean of Faculty Affairs, at 303-315-4957.